Consuming as Coping: “Retail Therapy” Revisited

 Retail therapy can lead to compulsive shopping.

-Link to the actual article: Retail Therapy: A Qualitative Investigation of Therapeutic Role of Shopping in Negative Affect
+Link to the article: Retail Therapy: A Qualitative Investigation of Therapeutic Role of Shopping in Negative Affect

 My Revised Perspective on Retail Therapy